Estimated reading time: 5 minutes

 You essentially sell your excess power back to the utility company at wholesale prices and then pay retail rates when you need it back.

 This is rarely a deal breaker.
 For most areas with low net metering credits, the ROI is still upwards of 15%.
 Solar will often bring you down into the lowest pricing tier, making the retail rate you pay significantly lower than the retail rate you previously paid.
-Also, batteries can help spread out the time of use for the power you are generating.
+Also, this can be a great opportunity for a battery to shine--batteries can help spread out the time of use for the power you are generating.

 Design With Net Metering in Mind

-It is important to know your local utility company's net metering policy.
-This can impact the value of your system over the long run.
+It is important to know your local utility company's net metering policy, as this can impact the value of your system over the long run.
 Even the worst utility companies don't stop solar from being a fantastic investment, but it could influence your total system design.

 For example, it's generally accepted that south-facing panel roof placement is the best for maximizing efficiency.
 However, those with harsh net metering terms may want to opt to maximize their system by having it face west so that when the majority of their power is generated in the late afternoon, they are home from work using their evening power.